Siddhant Midha

 Siddhant (Sid)

-I am currently a first-year graduate student at Princeton Quantum Initiative, Princeton University.
+I am currently a second-year graduate student at Princeton Quantum Initiative, Princeton University.
 I am co-advised by Sarang Gopalakrishnan and Dima Abanin.
+I graduated from IIT Bombay in 2024.

+If you would like to chat about any of the topics above (or more!) feel free to reach out.
 If you are an IITB student, the material on the teaching page might be useful.
 If you are a person interested in learning more about quantum information, this may be useful.
-I’m always happy to respond to emails, feel free to reach out!

 Flag Counter